Portsmouth Spartans: History

+At the end of the 1931 season, the Green Bay Packers refused to play the Spartans in a game that had been tentatively scheduled since before the season had started.
+The Packers had the best record in the league at 12–2, but had not played the Spartans, who had the second-best record at 11–3.
+The president of the Packers at the time, Lee Joannes, said there was "no logical reason" to play the Spartans.
+This led to a new regime for scheduling the entire NFL season of games in advance, by a three-person committee designated by the NFL itself.
+Ratification by three-fourths of all NFL teams was required before a season would be played.
+It was the end of ad hoc scheduling by teams and eventually led to NFL teams only playing other NFL teams.

-Early highlights as the Portsmouth Spartans include the "iron man" game against Green Bay in 1932.
+An early highlight of the 1932 season was the "iron man" game against the Green Bay Packers.
 In that game, Spartans coach Potsy Clark refused to make even a single substitution against the defending NFL champion Packers.
 Portsmouth won 19–0 and used only 11 players all game.
-At the end of the 1932 season, the Spartans were tied for first place in the league with the Chicago Bears.
+At the end of the season, the Spartans were tied for first place in the league with the Chicago Bears.
 That prompted what in retrospect became known as the first NFL playoff game.
 Blizzard conditions in Chicago meant the game was moved from Wrigley Field's outdoor field to the indoor field at Chicago Stadium, which allowed for only an 80-yard field.
-The game was won 9–0 by the Bears, on a touchdown pass from Bronko Nagurski to Red Grange.
-The resulting interest led to the establishment of Eastern and Western conferences and a regular championship game beginning in 1933.
+The Bears won the game 9–0, with a touchdown pass from Bronko Nagurski to Red Grange being the key play.
+The resulting interest led to the establishment of the Eastern and Western Divisions and a regular championship game beginning in 1933.

-Despite success on the field, the Spartans were fighting to survive off of it.
+During their final three years in Portsmouth, the Spartans posted a record of 23–9–4, a .718 winning percentage that was surpassed only by the Bears.
+Despite their success on the gridiron, the Spartans were fighting to survive off the field.
 The team was in so much debt that the players received shares in the team in lieu of their salaries.

 In 1934, a group led by George A. Richards, the owner of Detroit radio station WJR, was announced as having bought the Spartans and moved them to Detroit for the 1934 season.
 Richards renamed the team the Detroit Lions.
 He not only wanted to offer a nod to the Detroit Tigers, but also wanted to signal his goal of building a team that would be the "king of the NFL."